GovTech-CSG/Autowasp/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/govtech-csg/Autowasp/issues)

 Do you have ideas to make Autowasp even more useful?
-WWe welcome contributions from developers like yourself to improve the Autowasp tool and highlight any potential problems.
+We welcome contributions from developers like yourself to improve the Autowasp tool and highlight any potential problems.
 Here are some important resources to get you started:

    * [Burp Extender APIs](https://portswigger.net/burp/extender/api/burp/package-summary.html)
    * [Singapore Government Developer Portal](https://www.developer.tech.gov.sg/) - leverage on our latest technological solutions, execute your digital projects, and join our community of developers.
    * If you find bugs, log us an [issue ticket](https://github.com/govtech-csg/Autowasp/issues) to report them.
-Do ensure the bug has not already been reported by searching on GitHub under Issues.
+Do ensure that the bug has not already been reported by searching on GitHub under Issues.
    * Have a question but unsure who to contact, drop us an email to Thomas_LIM@tech.gov.sg

 ## Submitting changes